wli51/pediatric_cancer_atlas_analysis/1.model_optimization/1.1.optimize_io_normalization_method/README.md

-# This folder contains code/notebook for running optimziation trials on the normalization method used for input and target images working with FNet models.
+# This folder contains code for determining the optimal combination of input and target normalization method to use with FNet.
+This is achieved with a running optuna trials sampling randomly from one of the three possible image normalization methods (independently for both the input and target normalization):
+1. min max normalization with the max pixel intensity of 16 bit image as the normalization factor
+2. z score normalization on a per image/patch basis
+3. raw 8 bit transformation from 16 bit image

 This optimization analysis (and other optimizations in general) is dependent on output from running the notebooks under 0.data_preprocessing